What we should all always remember

 - The legally required curfew will be strictly adhered to.

-* Our accommodation facilities are looking forward to welcoming you again from 1 March.
+* Our accommodation facilities are looking forward to welcoming you again.

 - So that you can book your planned winter holiday without worrying, the province of Vorarlberg has taken out a COVID-19 cancellation insurance policy for all guest bookings made in the 2020/21 winter season.
 This COVID-19 cancellation insurance automatically applies to all existing and future bookings in the 2020/21 winter season.
 There is no need for you as the guest or for your provider to do anything to activate the insurance cover.
 For you, that means: your holiday is covered by the insurance in case of illness and also in case you and your family members living in the same household are required by the authorities to self-isolate.
 About the Vorarlberg Winter Code